 The Biscuit Song

-During lockdown 2020 Roxanne Korda wrote, performed and co-created the short film for “The Biscuit Song Premiere” to document the effect of biscuit withdrawal symptoms.
+During lockdown 2020 Roxanne Korda wrote, performed and co-created (with Oliver Farrow) the “The Biscuit Song” to document the effect of biscuit withdrawal symptoms.
 Beware biscuits shall be required when watching this video.

 It was a resounding success thanks to the attendance and participation of all audience present and comments could be heard such as: